What are the depths scuba divers can dive without needing to worry about decompression stops?

 How deep can you dive without decompression?

 As already explained, all dives are decompression dives.
 I'm therefore going to explain about 'how deep and how long can you dive without a decompression stop,' instead of about 'how deep can you dive without decompression or without needing to decompress?'

 For example, you could probably spend many hours at a depth of between 6-10 metres (20-30 feet), without having to worry about a decompression stop.

 Your air is more likely to run out way before a decompression stop would become necessary.
-But you still need to ascend slowly from this depth, as you would from your deeper dives.
+But you still need to ascend slowly from this depth, as you must from a deeper dive.

 Below are a few examples of the amount of time you can spend at certain depths before requiring a decompression stop.